meeshkan/unmock-examples/using-service-repository/README.md

 # Example using @unmock service repository

-Petstore service was installed from [npm](https://www.npmjs.com/package/@unmock/petstore) with
+See [index.test.ts](./index.test.ts) for an example how to use a service installed from `npm` package repository.
+Petstore service used in the example can be installed from [@unmock/petstore](https://www.npmjs.com/package/@unmock/petstore) with

 ```bash
 npm i @unmock/petstore -D